This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicine: Your child may need medicine to take away or decrease pain.
 Know how often your child should get the medicine and how much.
 Watch for signs of pain in your child.
 Tell caregivers if his pain continues or gets worse.
 To prevent falls, stay with your child to help him get out of bed.

-- Debridement: Caregivers remove damaged tissue from your child's body to prevent infection, decrease inflammation, and improve healing.
+- Debridement: Healthcare providers remove damaged tissue from your child's body to prevent infection, decrease inflammation, and improve healing.

-- Fasciotomy: Caregivers release pressure caused by swollen muscles from the burn and prevent more damage to your child's nerves, organs, or tissues.
+- Fasciotomy: Healthcare providers release pressure caused by swollen muscles from the burn and prevent more damage to your child's nerves, organs, or tissues.

 What other types of therapy may my child need?

 - Pressure garments: Pressure garments help keep thick scars from forming.
 Your child may need to wear a garment for most of the day.
 Pressure garments are custom made to fit your child.
-Ask your child's caregiver for more information about pressure garments.
+Ask your child's healthcare provider for more information about pressure garments.

 - Wound care: Your child's burn will be covered with a bandage to keep it moist and clean.
 You may clean the burn with soap and water.
 Ask how often you should clean your child's wound and change his bandage.